 there (though maybe not always exactly where “there” is) and we know that it is vital to life, but that’s

 probably about it.
 The following explores this critical organ: its functions, symptoms when affected by lupus, and what can be done to keep it healthy.

 Function of the Liver

 The darkish-red liver is on the right side of your body, under the diaphragm, on top of the

-which, connect ducts to larger ducts that eventually forms the hepatic duct.
+which connect small ducts to larger ducts that eventually form the hepatic duct.
 The hepatic duct is

-responsible for transporting bile produced by liver cells to the gallbladder and duodenum.
+responsible for transporting bile produced by liver cells to the gallbladder and eventually, the duodenum.

 - Excreting bile which breaks down fats and prepares them for digestion and absorption.

 - The balance and creation of nutrients for the body to use.

 - The metabolism of drugs and clearing of harmful substances from the blood.